UniMath/agda-unimath/src/real-numbers/predicative-levy-uncountability-argument-macneille-real-numbers.lagda.md

 ## Formalization

-### The geometric sum of a bounded boolean predicate
+### The geometric sum over a boolean array

 Fix $f : ℕ → ℝₘ$ and $x : ℝₘ$.
-The type `bounded-sequence-bool` encodes bounded boolean predicates `χ : ℕ → bool`
+The type `array-bool` encodes finite sequences of booleans `χ : Fin k → bool`

-Hence admissible bounded boolean sequences represent finite sets of indices that are extended to lie to the right of $x$ under $f$.
+Hence admissible boolean arrays represent finite sets of indices that are extended to lie to the right of $x$ under $f$.
 Note, however, that they do not form unique representations since the upper bound is not unique.

 ```agda
 power-geometric-ratio-ℚ' : ℕ → ℚ